 Ms. Holland retired as an executive officer effective March 31, 2023.
-Ms. Holland entered into a letter agreement with the Company, effective March 31, 2023 (the "Letter Agreement"), that provides, among other things, (a) payment of current annual base salary of \$400,000 in twelve pro rata payments each calendar month following the termination of Ms. Holland's employment, (b) a monthly benefit allocation of \$1,413.94 towards the payment of Ms. Holland's health insurance premiums for 12 months, (c) payment of the annual Executive Health Benefit of up to \$3,000, to be paid out in January following the date of termination of Ms. Holland's employment, (d) all outstanding Company time-based vesting restricted stock units shall continue to vest in accordance with their terms as if Ms. Holland were still employed full-time by the Company, (e) two-thirds of the outstanding performance stock units (rounded to the nearest whole number) which were granted to Ms. Holland in February 2021 will be eligible to vest in February 2024 in accordance with the terms of the applicable equity compensation plan and award agreement (and for avoidance of doubt the other one-third of such performance stock units (rounded to the nearest whole number) which were granted to Ms. Holland in February 2022 will be eligible to vest in February 2025 in accordance with the terms of the applicable equity compensation plan and award agreement (and for avoidance of doubt the other two-thirds of such performance stock units shall be forfeited without consideration on February 1, 2023).
+Ms. Holland entered into a letter agreement with the Company, effective March 31, 2023 (the "Letter Agreement"), that provides, among other things, (a) payment of current annual base salary of \$400,000 in twelve pro rata payments each calendar month following the termination of Ms. Holland's employment, (b) a monthly benefit allocation of \$1,413.94 towards the payment of Ms. Holland's health insurance premiums for 12 months, (c) payment of the annual Executive Health Benefit of up to \$3,000, to be paid out in January following the date of termination of Ms. Holland's employment, (d) all outstanding Company time-based vesting restricted stock units shall continue to vest in accordance with their terms as if Ms. Holland were still employed full-time by the Company, (e) two-thirds of the outstanding performance stock units (rounded to the nearest whole number) which were granted to Ms. Holland in February 2021 will be eligible to vest in February 2024 in accordance with the terms of the applicable equity compensation plan and award agreement (and for avoidance of doubt the other one-third of such performance stock units shall be forfeited without consideration on February 1, 2023); and (f) one-third of the outstanding performance stock units (rounded to the nearest whole number) which were granted to Ms. Holland be forfeited without consideration on February 1, 2023); and (f) one-third of the outstanding performance stock units (rounded to the nearest whole number) which were granted to Ms. Holland in February 2025 in accordance with the terms of the applicable equity compensation plan and award agreement (and for avoidance of doubt the other avoidance of doubt the other two-thirds of such performance stock units shall be forfeited without consideration on February 1, 2023).
 Pursuant to the Letter Agreement, Ms. Holland was also entitled to receive the